 Congresswoman Michele Bachmann addressed her migraine headaches while she was on the presidential campaign trail in 2011.
 She said the headaches were "easily manageable with medication," and that they don't keep her from doing her job.
 Many people with migraine headaches eventually get one on the job.
 It's important to follow your doctor's advice to help prevent and treat your migraine headaches.

-ou may remember Susan Olsen as pigtailed Cindy Brady on "The Brady Bunch."
+You may remember Susan Olsen as pigtailed Cindy Brady on "The Brady Bunch."
 Since her "Brady" days, she's spoken publicly about her migraine headaches.
 "When I suffered my first migraine [at age 11], my doctor kissed me on the forehead and told me I was too conscientious," recalls Olsen.
 She takes triptans to keep her headaches in check.
 As many as 10% of children 15 and under have been affected by migraine headaches.
-More than half will continue to have them as adults too.
+Many will continue to have them as adults, too.

 IMAGES PROVIDED BY: